camaraproject/.github/profile/README.md

 ## Welcome 👋

 Welcome to the GitHub of the CAMARA technical project.
-General information about the project you can find within the [Wiki](https://lf-camaraproject.atlassian.net/wiki/x/AgDe), on the [Website](https://camaraproject.org) and within the [Governance](https://github.com/camaraproject/Governance) repository.
+General information about the project can be found within the [Wiki](https://lf-camaraproject.atlassian.net/wiki/x/AgDe), on the [Website](https://camaraproject.org) and within the [Governance](https://github.com/camaraproject/Governance) repository.
 Please read the [Project Charter](https://github.com/camaraproject/Governance/blob/main/ProjectCharter.md) if you want to know what CAMARA and its APIs are about.

 The work of CAMARA is happening within the [Sub Projects](https://lf-camaraproject.atlassian.net/wiki/x/NQ7e) with their [Incubating API Repositories](https://github.com/search?q=topic%3Aincubating-api-repository+org%3Acamaraproject&type=Repositories), in [Sandbox API Repositories](https://github.com/search?q=topic%3Asandbox-api-repository+org%3Acamaraproject&type=Repositories), the [Working Groups](https://github.com/search?q=topic%3Aworkinggroup+org%3Acamaraproject&type=Repositories) and the [Technical Steering Committee](https://wiki.camaraproject.org/display/CAM/Technical+Steering+Committee).